 It is recommended that cross section length be at least 20 times the bank full width and extend at a minimum, the cross-sectional area of the floodplain during high flow conditions expected under flood standard being modelled.
-Hydraulic structures or other structures that may impede flow in the channel must also be obtained to include in cross sections.
+Hydraulic structures or other structures, including natural landforms and related features that may impede flow in the channel must also be obtained to include in cross sections/model.
+Where a DEM is available for overbank areas, and it meets or exceeds the respective accuracy classes for the risk levels outlined in Table 3-1, surveys or cross-sections do not need to extend the full extent of the floodplain, but rather can rely on the DEM data.